bpftrace/bpftrace/docs/developers.md

 ### Debugging CI failures

-It may often happen that tests pass on your local setup but fail in one of the CI environments (especially the embedded ones).
+It may often happen that tests pass on your local setup but fail in one of the CI environments.
 In such a case, it is useful to reproduce the environment to debug the issue.

 To reproduce the NixOS jobs (from `.github/workflows/ci.yml`):